SamuelNarvaez/SWF/README.md

 > D. Scaini and D. Arteaga, “Wavelet-Based Spatial Audio Format” J. Audio Eng.
 Soc., vol. 68, no. 9, pp. 613–627, (2020 September.).
 DOI: https://doi.org/10.17743/jaes.2020.0049

 I am actively developing this project with the hopes of publishing a robust python library for playing around with SWF.
+In the dev branch, you will find a folder called testing which has a lot of good example notebooks.

 At the moment, everything works, but lacks good exception handling and I urge any user to navigate with caution.
 Feel free to reach out to me with any questions!